-The program aims to prepare students for careers that involve the synthesis and execution of state-of-the-art multidisciplinary biomedical research and to be highly sought after for research and academic leadership positions.
+The program aims to prepare students for careers involving the synthesis and execution of state-of-the-art multidisciplinary biomedical research and to be highly sought after for research and academic leadership positions.

 Craniofacial biology has both clinical and academic importance.
-The craniofacial biology graduate programs at the Ostrow School of Dentistry focus primarily on development and disease as well as prokaryotic and eukaryotic genetics.
+Ostrow’s craniofacial biology graduate programs focus primarily on development and disease as well as prokaryotic and eukaryotic genetics.
 Significant emphasis is placed on understanding:

 - Normal and pathological craniofacial development